 Buying Power: British Archaeology and the Antiquities Market in Egypt and Sudan 1880 - 1939

-This research project will investigate how archaeologists involved in British-led excavations in Egypt and Sudan engaged with the antiquities market between 1880 - 1939.
+This research project investigated how archaeologists involved in British-led excavations in Egypt and Sudan engaged with the antiquities market between 1880 - 1939.

 About the project